-Emergency Medical Dispatch (EMD) was implemented in July of 2022 and is a highly structured system that enhances medical services and pre-arrival instructions provided by our telecommunicators (call-takers) to those calling 911 in a medical emergency.
+Emergency Medical Dispatch (EMD) was implemented in July of 2022 and is a highly structured system that enhances medical services and pre-arrival instructions provided by our call takers to those calling 911 for a medical emergency.
 The amount of time needed to process an emergency medical call has increased because of the implementation.
 Prior to EMD, an emergency medical call averaged just under two minutes.
-The time required to accurately process an EMD call has increased to nearly four minutes in 2023.
+The time required to accurately process an EMD call has increased to slightly less than four minutes in 2023 and 2024.
 We will continually monitor this data to determine if any modifications to the agency's rules, regulations, or policies are required.
-We will also be closely analyzing this data to determine if any adjustments to our staffing levels will be necessary.
+We will also be closely analyzing this data to determine if any adjustments to our staffing levels are necessary.

-The number of medical calls has varied over the past five years, but the average has been nearly 128,000 medical calls per year since 2019.
+The number of medical calls has varied over the past five years, but the average has been nearly 128,000 medical calls per year since 2020.
 It is difficult to predict the number of medical calls the agency will receive in the future, but with the increase in population and the prevalence of mobile cellular communication devices, it is expected to rise.